heystraightedge/straightedge-cli/README.md

-# edgeware-cli
+# straightedge-cli

-The edgeware CLI easily allows you to interact with a local or remote Edgeware node or any general substrate node.
+The straightedge CLI easily allows you to interact with a local or remote Straightedge node or any general substrate node.
 The api requires you to create a `.env` file with your keypair information, which will be described below.

 ## Configuration
 Create a `.env` file with the following information: